muhammadshaban89/learn-kubernetes/reource-outas/README.md

 In Kubernetes, a ResourceQuota is a policy object that limits the total amount of resources (like CPU, memory, storage, and object counts) that a namespace can consume.

-** Purpose of ResourceQuota**
+**Purpose of ResourceQuota**

-• Prevent resource hogging: Ensures no single team or workload monopolizes cluster resources.
+- Prevent resource hogging: Ensures no single team or workload monopolizes cluster resources.

-• Enable fair sharing: Especially important in multi-tenant environments.
+- Enable fair sharing: Especially important in multi-tenant environments.

-• Control costs and capacity: Helps with budgeting and planning in cloud-native setups.
+- Control costs and capacity: Helps with budgeting and planning in cloud-native setups.

 **What You Can Limit**

 ResourceQuota can restrict:

 - Compute resources: requests.cpu, limits.cpu, requests.memory, limits.memory

 - Storage: PersistentVolumeClaims (PVCs), ephemeral storage

 - Object counts: Number of Pods, Services, Secrets, ConfigMaps, etc.

 **Example YAML**